 After initial Spanish conquests and revolutionary holding swaps, the area became central to the luxury of the vacationing land, lust for railroad tycoons, and after that a hotbed for the civil rights movement.
 And all of this can be seen engraved in the sidewalks and memorable construction in less than a 4-mile stroll through the coastal downtown.

 St Augustine feels rich with fascinating stories while it holds true to it’s colorful roots even to a new wayfarer.
 The city feels alive and rooted like strolling through seaside villages in Europe with the bricks padding the narrow streets and its stunning historic buildings.
 There is a sense that the locals understand the mystical beauty captured by such a timeless place as they beam with pride at their modern-day entrepreneurial pursuits.

 I decided to discover as MUCH as I could in my quick time here.
 There is, honestly, so much more to see and do than one can realistically fit into a few days.
 Which is great because this is a place I would come back to again and again!
 And for someone like me, who travels all of the time - that says a lot!

 History and Fun Facts

 St. Augustine was first established in 1565 by Spanish explorers, making it the nation's oldest city and had a few (hundred) years of incredible significance as it built its legendary roots with native conflict and iconic pirates like Sir Francis Drake coming to ransack the city.
 It spent the next few centuries with several notable sieges that took place as the Americas were established.
 This city is a gem for history buffs!

-St Augustine has rich cultures from it’s obvious Spanish influence to housing the first free Black settlement in the 1700s at Fort Moses and playing a pivotal role for African American history with the original Underground Railroad leading many individuals to the city.
+St Augustine has rich culture from it’s obvious Spanish influence to housing the first free Black settlement in the 1700s at Fort Moses and playing a pivotal role for African American history with the original Underground Railroad leading many individuals to the city.